-Teachers and professionals in Massachusetts public schools are licensed.
-Your license will be issued for the specific role and level you plan to hold, such as elementary school teacher, high school math teacher, or reading specialist.
-To become licensed in Massachusetts you need to complete an approved program as an undergraduate, a post-baccalaureate, or a graduate student, and complete appropriate licensure exams.
+Teachers and school professionals in Massachusetts public schools are licensed.
+The license you apply for depends on the role and grade level you plan to be, such as elementary school teacher, high school math teacher, or all-grades reading specialist.
+Getting licensed in Massachusetts requires that you complete an approved licensure program (as an undergraduate, a post-baccalaureate, or a graduate student) and any appropriate licensure exams.
 There are many routes to a license (see below).

-While many educator preparation programs are based in the College of Education, preparation of licensed educators is a campus wide effort coordinated through the College of Education.
-Subject matter knowledge is central to all our professional preparation programs.
-Faculty from almost every School and College at the University contribute directly to the knowledge base for our candidates, offering a significant array of professional preparation programs.
+Preparation of licensed educators at UMass Amherst is a campus wide effort coordinated through the College of Education.
+Subject matter knowledge is central to all our significant array of professional preparation programs.
+Faculty from across the University contribute directly to the knowledge base for our candidates.
 We offer:

 - Outstanding preparation in general studies and subject matter specialty areas offered by departments throughout the University campus.

 - Professional preparation courses in the College of Education by outstanding teacher educators and researchers.

 - Field experiences and practica in a diverse range of schools and appropriate agencies.

 - Excellent advisors who assist in planning your program.